shandutta/local-llm-tests/README.md

 4. Flesh out the new frontend chat console with proper message history, SSE parsing, Harmony reasoning-effort presets, and (eventually) GPT-OSS channel-tag cleanup plus authentication for remote access.

 "Local LLM Tests" is meant to become the GitHub project that tracks all of the above so progress can be pushed/shareable.
 Push instructions are documented below.

+## Quick start on this workstation

+1. Open a terminal in `/home/shan/local-llm-tests`.
+2. Start everything (model + API + web UI) with the launcher:
+   `bin/local-llm-launcher.sh start --model gpt-oss-120b`
+   - Use `--model gpt-oss-120b-uncensored` after downloading the MXFP4_MOE shards, or `--model qwen3-coder` to switch to coding mode.
+   - The API listens on `8008`, the web UI on `3000`, and the model on its configured port (8002 for GPT-OSS, 8005 for the uncensored variant, 8001 for Qwen).
+3. Stop the stack when you are done:
+   `bin/local-llm-launcher.sh stop`

+If you only want the model container (no API/UI):
+- `bin/local-llm list` – see available models.
+- `bin/local-llm start gpt-oss-120b` – start one model via Docker Compose.
+- `bin/local-llm start gpt-oss-120b-uncensored` – uncensored variant on port 8005.
+- `bin/local-llm stop` – stop it.

+If you want to run llama.cpp directly on the host (no Docker):
+- `./start_gpt_oss.sh` (serves GPT-OSS on port 8002)
+- `./start_qwen_coder.sh` (serves Qwen on port 8001)

+vLLM option for the FP8 Qwen checkpoint (OpenAI-compatible on port 8004):
+- `bin/local-vllm start` to bring up vLLM with the settings in `virtualization/vllm/.env.vllm`.
+- `bin/local-vllm stop` to tear it down.

+## Use from VS Code “Build with Agent”

+The llama.cpp endpoints are OpenAI-compatible, so point VS Code’s agent to the right base URL:

+- GPT-OSS (llama.cpp): `http://localhost:8002/v1`, model name `gpt-oss-120b`
+- GPT-OSS Uncensored (llama.cpp): `http://localhost:8005/v1`, model name `gpt-oss-120b-uncensored`
+- Qwen (llama.cpp): `http://localhost:8001/v1`, model name `qwen3-coder`
+- vLLM FP8 Qwen: `http://localhost:8004/v1`, model name `qwen3-coder-30b-a3b-fp8` (or whatever you set)

+Most VS Code providers expect an API key; llama.cpp does not enforce one, so enter any placeholder (for example `local-dev`) if the UI requires it.

+Steps in VS Code:
+1. Start the model stack (launcher or direct script as above).
+2. Open VS Code → open the “Build with Agent” prompt → choose a custom/OpenAI-compatible provider.
+3. Paste the base URL and model name from the list above, add a dummy API key if prompted.
+4. Run a quick message to confirm you see tokens streaming; if you get a connection error, verify the model process is running and the port is reachable.

 ## Publishing to GitHub